-We guarantee your complete privacy.
-Please read the terms of service agreement before purchasing any merchandise.
+Privacy is guaranteed.
+Please read terms of service agreement before purchasing items.

 Servel RGE400 8 cubic foot rated capacity gas refrigerators require no electricity to operate and are often must-have items for off-the-grid sustainable living.
 When you're generating your own electricity, it's not cost effective to operate large "energy hog" conventional electric kitchen appliances.
 In order to keep your photovoltaic array and battery collection at a reasonable size, you'll need to buy an all-gas range, a gas hot water heater, and a non-electric refrigerator.
 Inverters and generators simply can't be run non-stop and expected to last for any length of time.
 Propane refrigerators use heat to make cold through the natural cooling power of evaporation and condensation.
 A tiny pilot light heats an ammonia mixture which is permanently sealed inside the service-free cooling coils.
 The thermostatically controlled flame never shuts off, providing constant cooling unlike electrical compressor refrigerators which cycle off and on.
 Gas refrigerators are exceptionally durable because the constant cycle of evaporation and condensation is performed without any moving parts, which means no mechanical wear and tear.
 No compressor motor also means no noise and vibration, just peace and quiet.
 Servel propane (not available in natural gas operation) gas refrigerators come standard with backup AC electrical operation.
 A small heating coil does the work of the gas flame when you run out of fuel.
 Patented "fingers" hold 2-liter bottles and smaller objects in place, yet allow easy removal.
 The base-mounted control panel contains the gas/electric selector, temperature control, piezo igniter and flame safety valve.
 Just set the cooling level and the combined electric and gas thermostat maintains it, in style.